zawie/particle-life/README.md

 Particle life is a particle simulator implemented in Golang showcasing emergent behavior.

 Each particle color is randomly assigned different repelling or attracting forces to other particles.
-Conservation of energy is not required and forces do not need to be equal (Newton is rolling in his grave!)
+Conservation of energy is not required and pairs of forces do not need to be opposite and equal.
+(Newton is rolling in his grave!)

 This simple system displays emergent behavior as life like structures form under these simple constraints.